rxweb/rxweb.io/docs/reactive-form-validators/decorators/propArray.md

 It is used when you want to validate number of index added in proprArray.
 You need to specify it in `allowMaxIndex` property.

 <div component="app-example-runner" ref-component="app-propArray-maxindex" title="PropArray based on allowMaxIndex" key="maxindex"></div>

+# Create BlankFormArray
+It is used to create a formArray with initialization.
+You need to specify `createBlank` value as true.

+<div component="app-example-runner" ref-component="app-propArray-createblank" title="PropArray with createBlank" key="createblank"></div>